eResearchSandpit/python-image-manipulation-session/README.md

 This download will take approximately 2 minutes.

-### Version control
+### Version Control

-We've done a bunch of work so far.
-Lets add what we have to git.
+We've done a significant amount of work up to this point.
+Let's save what we've achieved so far to Git.

 ```bash
 git init